cca/vault_invenio/notes/notes.md

 ## Roadmap

 Notable in the roadmap: https://inveniosoftware.org/products/rdm/roadmap/

-- Custom fields will be important for us (**released in 10.0 this October**)
-- Metadata "Back office" / admin will also, I assume that's a Manage Resources equivalent.
-Did this disappear off of the roadmap?
-Says "completed by CERN in Sept 2023"
-- OCFL: not hugely important for us but most serious repositories are standardizing around OCFL so this could be important for migration later

-Without those two features Invenio lags behind a it, or will be more work to customize.

 This is a more detailed roadmap with an issue for each feature: https://github.com/inveniosoftware/product-rdm/issues